deniskrumko/mold/README.md

 Nothing!
 It is good at what it does.

-However, Go templates, while simple and powerful, can be unfamiliar when dealing with multiple files.
+However, Go templates, while simple and powerful, can be unfamiliar when dealing with multiple template files.

-Mold provides a more intuitive and familiar higher-level usage, without reinventing the wheel.
+Mold on the other hand provides a more intuitive and conventional higher-level usage for dealing with multiple template files, without reinventing the wheel.

 ## License